Annual hard waste collection

 • Small tree stumps (max 30kg/30cm diameter)

-Unaccepted items Disposal methods (Monash residents)
+Items we can't collect Disposal methods (Monash residents)

 No liquids, paints, oil, chemicals, pesticides See Sustainability Victoria

-No batteries, vapes, car batteries, car springs Take to Monash Recycling and Waste Centre*
+No batteries, vapes, car batteries, car springs Take to Monash Recycling and Waste Centre (Recycling Centre)*

 No gas bottles, cylinders See Sustainability Victoria